tobloef/deep-omit-ts/README.md

+# ⚠️ Deprecation Notice ⚠️

+This package has been moved to [`deep-utility-types`](https://github.com/tobloef/deep-utility-types).

 # `DeepOmit<Type, Keys>`

 Utility type for omitting nested properties from a type.
 Fully type-safe, has nice autocompletion, and works with arrays.